 1. Lava flow, where and how to watch it

 One of the most memorable experiences with volcanoes is watching its activity by yourself: lava lake, lava flow (from a helicopter, boat, or guided hike), or lava glow at night.
-But while Hawaiian volcanoes are one of the most active, they aren’t always erupting.
+But while Hawaiian volcanoes are one of the most active in the entire world, they aren’t always erupting.

 2. Hawai’i Volcanoes National Park